Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: Because the keyspace (small integers) is incredibly limited, the hashes are highly vulnerable to dictionary attacks or rainbow table lookups.
 By extracting the hashed cookie and running it through a standard hash reversal tool, an attacker can easily uncover the underlying sequential pattern, predict future session IDs, and achieve session hijacking.

+Explanation of why the Medium level payload failed: The Medium level IDs were plainly readable timestamps.
+The High level obfuscates this by passing an incrementing counter through an MD5 hashing algorithm, hiding the sequential nature of the generation.

 ## 10. XSS (DOM)